civic-os/vision/Main.md

 Once the `Issue` is Verified, it is either moved to the `RepairQueue` state or the `Duplicate` state in the event multiple residents reported the same `Issue`.

-If enough time passes (or a mistake is believed), the `Issue` may be moved back to the `Verification` state.
+If enough time passes (or a mistake is believed), the `Issue` may be moved back to the `Verification` state by way of the `ReEstimate` state.
 This transition is explicitly allowed by the system design and represented on the State Diagram.

 In this community, road repairs are bid out to contractors.
 When a particular threshold of work is met, a batch of `Issues` are packaged into a single Request For Quote (RFQ).
 Each of those `Issues` is moved to the `BatchedForQuote` state.